Theme - Storm of the North

-- This effectively means that you get free upkeeps on everything in your army, except for some warbeasts.
+- Tip: Combine the two theme benefits and the result is you get free upkeeps on everything in your army, except for some warbeasts.

 Storm of the North in a nutshell

 Between Northkin Fire Eaters, Northkin Raiders, and Pyg Lookouts and a mostly ranged battlegroup you can put together a pretty impressive Kriel Company-style gunline with a slightly better threat range thanks to the movement buff, and massive scenario presence thanks to the advance deployment.
-On the other hand between the Northkin Bear Handler & Battle Bears, the Trollkin Champions, and the Long Riders you can put together a Band of Heroes style melee infantry line - and between the bears and the specialist Northkin Krielstone you hit harder against enemy bricks although don't get the RFP effect.
+On the other hand between the Northkin Bear Handler & Battle Bears, the Trollkin Champions, and the Long Riders you can put together a Band of Heroes-style melee infantry line (although you don't get the RFP effect).
+On the third hand between the bears and the specialist Northkin Krielstone you hit harder against enemy bricks.

 The contents are: